sprucelabsai/developer.spruce.ai/standards/index.md

 ## Language and linting

 <!-- div:left-panel -->
 Everything we build is in Typescript ^3.8.
-Everything is strongy typed and any lint error will block a build.
+Everything is strongly typed and any lint error will block a build.
 All the lint rules are defined already, you just need to run `lint`.
 <!-- div:right-panel -->
 ```bash
 yarn lint